 Child Custody and Visitation Rights for Unmarried Fathers

 Biological parents have a right to seek child visitation or child custody.
-This is true regardless of whether the child's parents were married when the child was born.
+It doesn't matter if the child's parents were married when the child was born.
 Like other child custody decisions, courts use the best interest of the child to decide disputed child visitation or custody cases involving unmarried fathers.
 Unless evidence indicates otherwise, courts making child visitation decisions presume that involvement of both parents benefits the child.
+The visitation rights of unmarried fathers often depend on their relationship with the child, any history of child abuse, drug and alcohol use, and other such factors.

 The following is a summary of child custody and visitation rights for unmarried fathers, with information on establishing paternity and drafting parenting agreements.